enyeInc/Engineering-Conventions/README.md

 │   │   actions.js // defines all redux actions used for this component
 │   │   actionTypes.js // defines the actionTypes used by the actions
 │   │   constants.js // defines all strings and numbers used in this component
-│   │   index.js // contains all things that we want to export from the component │   │   Login.js // contains the react logic
+│   │   index.js // contains all things that we want to export from the │   │   Login.js // contains the react logic
-│   │   reducer.js // defines all the reducers used to update the redux store │   │   sagas.js // defines the asynchronous operation perfomed by this component
+│   │   reducer.js // defines all the reducers used to update the redux store │   │   sagas.js // defines the asynchronous operation perfomed by this
 │   │   styles.css // defines styles for the component
-│   └───components // contains sub-components that are only used within this component (i.e buttons, modals ...)
+│   └───components // contains sub-components that are only used within this (i.e buttons, modals ...)
 │       │   Button.js
 │       │   Modal.js
 │       │   ...